#59 Etta

 Now that the furniture's returning to its goodwill home

-Now that the last month's rent is scheming with the damage deposit Take this moment to decide
+Now that the last month's rent is scheming with the damaged deposit

 if we meant it if we tried

-or felt around from far too much
+But felt around for far too much

-from things that accidentally touched
+from things that accidentally touched.

-this episode of Heavyweight was produced by Phoebe Flanagan and me, Jonathan Goldstein.
+This episode of Heavyweight was produced by Phoebe Flanagan and me, Jonathan Goldstein.
+Our senior producer is Khalila Holt, and our supervising producer is Stevie Lane.

+Editorial guidance from Emily Condon.
 Special thanks to Steve Marsh, Amy Gaines-McQuaid, and Sarah Nix.

 Our production counsel is Jake Flanagan.

-Emma Munger mixed the episode with original music by Christine Fellows, John K.
+Emma Munger mixed the episode with original music by Christine Fellows, John K. Sampson, and Bobby Lord.

 Additional scoring by Boxwood Orchestra and Blue Dot Sessions.

+Our theme song is by The Weaker Thans, courtesy of Epitaph Records.
 Follow us on Instagram at Heavyweight Podcast or email us at heavyweight at pushkin.fm.

-Ehrlich original, her bottles can be found on her Instagram at Etta B.
+And if you'd like your very own Etta B. Ehrlich original, her bottles can be found on her Instagram at Etta B.

+Ehrlich.
 We'll be back next week with a new episode.

 Can you believe it?

 Back in the saddle, hiding behind that mic.
+Oh yeah.

-Oh, yeah.
+Oh yeah.

 So I wanted to go through the entire thing just to make sure the fact and also make sure that